israelyago/mnist/README.md

 1. Create a new conda/mamba env: `mamba env create -n mnist -f environment.yaml`
 1. Activate the environment with `mamba activate mnist`
+1. Start the MLflow tracking server with `./local_mlflow_server.sh`

+In a new terminal:

+1. Activate the environment with `mamba activate mnist`
 1. Run `python src/main.py` to debug or `python src/main.py -r` for release/full mode

 ## Development